 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the English Skipworth family come from?
 What is the English Skipworth family crest and coat of arms?
 When did the Skipworth family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Skipworth family history?The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
-Among these immigrants were the ancestors of the Skipworth family, who lived in Yorkshire, at Skipwith, from which their name was derived.
+Among these immigrants were the ancestors of the Skipworth family, who lived in Yorkshire, at Skipwith, a village and civil parish about 4 miles (6.4 km) northeast of Selby.
+Skipwith Hall was built in the early 1700's and still survives today as "a handsome mansion."
+Literally, the place name means "sheep farm, from the Old English words "scip" +"wic" and was first listed as Schipewic in the Domesday Book of 1086.

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Skipwith, Skipworth, Shipwith, Shipworth and others.